 It is through those lenses that I tend to think about economics and human interaction.

 I blog about economics and many of the issues mentioned above on a semi-regular basis.
 Access the blog here.

-Read the Oraclum blog on the latest predictions and post-election analysis of the 2016 US elections.
+Read the Oraclum blog on our predictions and post-election analysis of the 2016 US elections.

 Recent public appearances